Elsternwick Metropolitan Fire Brigade Station: History

 The Elsternwick station was completed in 1895.
 It was to be complemented by another, more substantial, station at nearby Caulfield.
 A volunteer fire brigade had been established in Elsternwick in 1890, operating out of basic premises opposite the Post Office.
 The volunteer service was taken over by the MFB the following year when the Fire Brigades Act was passed in 1891.

 The land for the Elsternwick Station was being leased by the Victorian Railway Commissioner, and a deal was made to provide use of the site to the MFB, although it was later purchased outright.
 It was initially proposed to construct a simple weatherboard station at Elsternwick but, after deputations to the MFB from members of the local municipality, it was upgraded to a more substantial timber building.
 In 1895, former Victorian Public Works architect, John Thomas Kelleher, was appointed to provide designs for the Elsternwick station, as well as those at Flemington and Yarraville.

 Kelleher had worked in the Victorian Public Service from 1863-1894.
-During that time he had developed a strong reputation, expressed most solidly in his designs for buildings such as the Flemington (Flemington Post Office), Fitzroy and Bairnsdale Post Offices, as well as the Warragul, Benalla. and Bairnsdale courthouses.
-His most famous design, however, was probably that for his own home, Athole (built 1889), in Carnegie, which is in the Register of the National Estate.
+During that time he had developed a strong reputation, expressed most solidly in his designs for buildings such as the post offices in Flemington, Fitzroy and Bairnsdale, as well as the courthouses in Warragul, Benalla, and Bairnsdale.
+His most famous design, however, was probably that for his own home, Athole (built 1889), in Carnegie, listed on the now defunct Register of the National Estate.
 Unrestricted by the conservatism of the public service, Kelleher's home expresses an eclectic array of design styles and stylistic motifs, including strong Moorish influences.

 It is possible that the fire station designs he created for the MFB were the first of his private practice career, as he had left the public service in 1894.
 The building was completed at a total cost of 769 pounds, 125 of which was for the land.

 The Elsternwick Fire Station was in full service by 1895.
 It operated as a fire station until 1926, when it was closed, possibly superseded by modernisation of the MFB network.
 It was subsequently sold to JJ Webster Pty Ltd, who owned timber yards adjacent to the station.
 After World War II it was sold again and converted into a motor garage, operating under the name of "Esquire Motors".
 During this period a number of key renovations and conversions were carried out on the building.